-Signs it May Be Time to End a Friendship
+Signs It May Be Time to End a Friendship

-Read on for signs it may be time to move on from your friendship, or at the very least, seriously re-evaluate it, according to relationship experts.
+Here are signs it may be time to move on from your friendship, or at the very least, seriously re-evaluate it, according to relationship experts.

 They've Betrayed Your Trust

-While nobody is perfect, major betrayals, "like seducing the friend's significant other, cheating, or stealing money — are red flags," Melody Li, an Austin-based licensed marriage and family therapist (LMFT), told Business Insider in an email.
+While nobody is perfect, major betrayals, "like seducing the friend's significant other, cheating, or stealing money—are red flags," Melody Li, an Austin-based licensed marriage and family therapist (LMFT), told Business Insider in an email.

-"Your boundaries need to be respected by those around you," Genesis Games, a Florida-based licensed mental health counselor (LMHC) who specializes in working with young adults struggling with relationships, and with high conflict couples, tells MyDomaine.
+"Your boundaries need to be respected by those around you," Genesis Games, a Florida-based licensed mental health counselor who specializes in working with young adults struggling with relationships and with high conflict couples, tells MyDomaine.
 "If you have clearly discussed these and they continue to violate them, this might be a sign."

 You're Always Censoring Yourself Around Them